3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 3. The **tilestyle** extends the voxel grid to infinity: to extend the pointwise defined pixel values to a mapping ρ:Z^3→Z through the rules ...  defined above.

 4. The interpolation method defines a function on the full coordinate space.
-In mathematical terms, this defines a well-defined map ρ:R^3→Z, with values between 0 and 2^bitdepth-1.
+In mathematical terms, this defines a map ρ:R^3→Z, with values between 0 and 2^bitdepth-1.

 5. In a final normalization step, the coordinates are mapped to the unit cube, and the values are mapped between the minvalue and maxvalue, thus giving a normalized function φ:R^3→R,